isurunix/isurubuddhika.dev/content/about.md

 ## Why I Write

-This blog is where I share my adventures in software engineering, thoughts on system design, open-source discoveries, AI-assisted development insights, and the occasional deep dive into how we can work more effectively with AI coding tools.
+This blog is where I share my adventures in software engineering, thoughts on system design, interesting discoveries and sometimes rants.
 I also explore digital privacy, the ethics of AI in development, and the balance between automation and human expertise.

-Fair warning: I'm more of a reader than a writer, so posts come when inspiration strikes rather than on a schedule.
+**Fair warning**: I'm more of a reader than a writer, so posts come when inspiration strikes rather than on a schedule.
 Quality over quantity, right? 😉

 ## Beyond the Code